cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

     "word": "CDAP"
   }

-You can also make requests to the other endpoints available in this Service, as :ref:`described above <word-count-service-requests>`.
+You can also make requests to the other endpoints available in this service, as :ref:`described above <word-count-service-requests>`.

 Stopping the Application